TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/23 - Isaiah/Isaiah 33/Isaiah 33.20.md

 ---

-Look upon Zion, the city of our solemnities: thine eyes shall see Jerusalem a quiet habitation, a tent that shall not be removed, the stakes whereof shall never be plucked up, neither shall any of the cords thereof be broken.
+Look at Zion, the city of our appointed festivals.
+Your eyes will see Jerusalem, a quiet habitation, a tent that won't be removed.
+Its stakes will never be plucked up, nor will any of its cords be broken.